dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

 5. Install Your VM's Instances
 ==============
+During Installation of The Operating Systems you will be asked for Custom Software to Install , if you are confused or not sure about this, just skip this step by pressing **Enter Key** without selecting any of the given Options.

+**Warning -** Please do not install any of the other packages except for which are mentioned below unless you know what you are doing.
+I have experienced unwanted errors, package conflicts ... due to the same.

 1. Control Node: Install **SSH server** when asked for **Custom Software to Install**.
 Rest of the packages are not required and may come in the way of OpenStack packages - like DNS servers etc. (not necessary).
 Unless you know what you are doing.